UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 chocolate cherry cake with white frosting

+Taking a moment to clarify definitely paid off.
 By clarifying Charlie’s feedback, Benny realized that what sounded like an issue of flavor was actually an issue of appearance.
-By identifying this, he was able to adjust the cake perfectly.
+Benny and Charlie were both very happy with the result.

 3: Benny factors in personal preference